In small business accounting 101, there are several simple basic accounting principles that every small business owner should follow.

 - Learn when to post an asset as an expense or capitalize the purchase.

-- Learn how to post your payables, such as accounts payable, sales tax payable, and payroll payable.
+- Learn how to post your payables, such as accounts payable, accounts receivable, sales tax payable, and the employee payroll system payable.

 See more accounting terms in accounting 101.